radiusmethod/awsd/README.md

 ```

 ## Show your AWS Profile in your shell prompt
-For better visibility into what your shell is set to it's helpful to configure your prompt to show the value of the env variable `AWS_PROFILE`.
+For better visibility into what your shell is set to it can be helpful to configure your prompt to show the value of the env variable `AWS_PROFILE`.

 <img src="screenshot.png" width="700">